KoesGroup/Snakemake_ChIPseq_PE/README.md

 - **envs/**, folder containing the environment needed for the Snakefile to run.
 To use Snakemake, it is required to create and activate an environment containing snakemake (here : envs/global_env.yaml )

-- **sample.tsv**, is a tab separated value files containing information about the experiment name and the condition of the experiment (control or treatment).

 - **units.tsv**, is a tab separated value files containing information about the experiment name, the condition of the experiment (control or treatment) and the path to the fastq files relative to the **Snakefile**. **Change this file according to your samples.**